na-na-hi/renget/archive/TW-Idea-List.md

 Btw this suggestion is for AnonTW, not any other branch.
 Don’t you dare steal it, pedina.*
 ## Childcare Expansion
 To be determined.
+## Clothes Menu Expansion
+Self-explanatory.
+- *The clothing system can mostly stay the same since there are already many slots for clothing (found in Equip.csv).
+Strip poker can handle undressing on its own without having to meddle with the overall system.
+As a starter, the clothing menu can be expanded using SQN's clothing action as a reference just to unlock its full potential.
+All of this isn't a priority right now though.*
 ## Female MC Pregnancy
 To be determined.
 ## Furniture Recipe Mechanic